Hinduism in Bangladesh: Sheikh Hasina era (2008–2024)

 In 2013, the International Crimes Tribunal indicted several Jamaat members for war crimes against Hindus during the 1971 Bangladesh atrocities.
 In retaliation, violence against Hindu minorities in Bangladesh was instigated by the Bangladesh Jamaat-e-Islami.

-BJHM (Bangladesh Jatiya Hindu Mahajote) claimed in its report that in 2017, at least 107 people of the Hindu community were killed and 31 fell victims to enforced disappearance 782 Hindus were either forced to leave the country or threatened to leave, and besides this, 23 were forced to get converted into other religions and at least 25 Hindu women and children were raped, while 235 temples and statues were vandalized during the year.
+BJHM (Bangladesh Jatiya Hindu Mahajote) claimed in its report that in 2017, at least 107 Hindus were killed and 31 fell victim to enforced disappearance.
+782 Hindus were forced to leave the country or threatened into doing so, 23 were forced to convert to other religions, and at least 25 Hindu women and children were raped, while 235 temples and statues were vandalized.

-The total number of atrocities happened with the Hindu community in 2017 is 6474.
+6,474 atrocities were committed against the Hindu community in total.

-During the 2019 Bangladesh elections, eight houses belonging to Hindu families on fire in Thakurgaon alone.
-In April 2019, two idols of Hindu goddesses, Lakshmi and Saraswati, have been vandalized by unidentified miscreants at a newly constructed temple in Kazipara of Brahmanbaria.
-In the same month, several idols of Hindu gods in two temples in Madaripur Sadar Upazila which were under construction were desecrated by miscreants.
+During the 2019 Bangladesh elections, eight houses belonging to Hindu families caught fire in Thakurgaon alone.
+In April 2019, two idols of Hindu goddesses, Lakshmi and Saraswati, were vandalized by unidentified miscreants at a newly constructed temple in Kazipara of Brahmanbaria.
+In the same month, several idols of Hindu gods in two temples in Madaripur Sadar Upazila, which were under construction, were desecrated by miscreants.

-In 2021, many temples and houses of Hindus were broken and vandalized after an attack on them on Narendra Modi visit to Bangladesh by Hefazat-e-Islam and other radical groups as anti-Modi protests.
+In 2021, many temples and houses of Hindus were broken and vandalized after an attack on them to Bangladesh by Hefazat-e-Islam and other radical groups as anti-Modi protests.
 Similarly, there were attacks on Hindus in 2020, after some of them supported France after the Murder of Samuel Paty.
-In the October of the same year there had been a severe communal violence in Bangladesh against the Bengali Hindus, after the video of Quran desecration at the Durga Puja pandals was spread in which more than 120 Hindu temples were vandalized and 7 Hindus were killed.
+In October of the same year, there was severe communal violence in Bangladesh against the Bengali Hindus after the video of Quran desecration at the Durga Puja pandals was spread, in which more than 120 Hindu temples were vandalized and 7 Hindus were killed.
 It was described by The New York Times as "worst communal violence in years".

 Post-revolution Bangladesh (2024–present)

-Following the July Revolution that overthrown Hasina regime in August 2024, Hindu temples, businesses and homes were attacked by mobs upset with how many Hindus in the country were seen as supporting the deposed Hasina's Awami League party, something that was alleged to have upset more conservative Islamist political groups.
-As of August 8, 2024, a school teacher was reported dead and 45 injured, with 45 out of the country's 64 districts having at least one attack on Hindu individuals or property.
+Following the July Revolution that overthrew the Hasina regime in August 2024, Hindu temples, businesses and homes were attacked by mobs upset that many Hindus in the country were seen as supporting the deposed Hasina's Awami League party, something that was alleged to have upset more conservative Islamist political groups.
+As of 8 August 2024, a school teacher was reported dead and 45 injured, with 45 out of the country's 64 districts having at least one attack on Hindu individuals or property.
 Protesters protected Hindu temples and communities from extremists.
+In 2025, Dipu Chandra Das, a 27-year-old Hindu garment worker, was captured by several of his Muslim colleagues for allegedly making derogatory remarks about the Prophet Muhammad.
+The accusations drew a violent mob that beat him to death, hung his body from a tree and set it on fire.